Erwu12/ProjectHERMES/README.md

-# Project HERMES
+# HERMES
-## An Arduino-Based Discourse Helping Device for Deaf and Mute Learners
+## Arduino – Based Data Processing Gloves for Sign Language Systems
 ### Deaf and Mute Assistive Device

 ##### As Paul J. Meyer said, “Communication – the human connection – is the key to personal and career success.”
 However, some people are not able to speak out for themselves.